Please whitelist or disable addblocker for our site

-When you go into the British museum in London and spend some hours in it, you might walk out of it again and think: “Well, now I've seen a lot of Greek, Italian, Egypt, Chinese, and Japanese art and sculpture – what about English art itself?”
-Don't worry, England has quite a lot to offer – there are even a few museums that are very well worth a visit if you are interested in art, e.g. the Tate Modern (also in London).
+First-time visitors of the British Museum in London are often confused - after spending some hours in it, they might walk out of it again and think: “Well, now I've seen a lot of Greek, Italian, Egypt, Chinese, and Japanese art and sculpture – what about English art itself?”
+Don't worry, England has quite a lot to offer even to the people with the finest taste in arts.

-English architecture is not all about castles and abbeys but there is definitely more to the bigger picture.
-Did you know that row houses had their origin in England?
+English architecture is perhaps best-known for the astonishing castles and abbeys but there is definitely more to the bigger picture.
+Did you know that row houses originate from England?
 You can still visit the first row houses that were built in London.
 In the 1620s, those houses were built from brick (after the fire of London, it's quite easy to understand why).
 From the outside, they all look the same – and sometimes you might even find it monotonous – yet there is something soothing in it, in the reflections of the spirit of equality.
 Not many of the original houses are still as they were in the 1620s, many alterations and renovations have been done, but if you would like to see a good example of those row houses (also called terraces these days), you could go and visit King's Bench Walk in London (Temple district).
 Finally, English bridges are considered to be among the world's finest bridges, with the London bridge certainly being one of England's most recognizable symbols.

 English art was not at its best when William Hogarth made himself a name as an artist.
 He was an engraver and painter at the same time.
-During his life-time, England was waiting for English artists to take back the reign after the English art scene had been dominated mainly by foreign artists.
-Hogarth was the one that England had been waiting for.
-With him, English fine art has been revived.
+During his lifetime, England was waiting for English artists to take back the reign after the English art scene had been dominated mainly by foreign artists.
+Hogarth was the one that England had been waiting for to revive its art.

-Richard Wilson was as important was William Hogarth, though he was a bit younger.
-His influence was mainly for the English landscape painting.
-Richard Wilson is often seen as the father of English landscape painting, and in combination with William Hogarth, he is often called one of the few people whose work influenced modern English painting and paved the way to its global success.
+Richard Wilson was as important as William Hogarth, though he was a bit younger.
+His influence mainly refers to English landscape painting.
+Richard Wilson is often seen as the father of English landscape painting, and, same as Hogarth, he is regarded as one of the few people whose work influenced modern English painting and paved the way to its global success.

-If you ever enjoyed a lovely animal painting, then you should definitely have a look at George Stubbs as he was the first English painter to focus on painting animals.
+George Stubbs was the first English painter to focus on painting animals.
 He also published a book about the anatomy of horses.
 He studied the movements and looks of animals before he painted them, giving his art an authentic note.
 He always wanted to make sure that his paintings did look as natural as possible, floating between a talented painter and extremely careful observer.
-This turned him into one of the most popular English painters of his time, and his animals paintings are still very popular these days.
+This turned him into one of the most popular English painters of his time, and his animal paintings are still very popular and valued.

 National Gallery, London.